akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

 .. note::

-    Each bulk actions has a set of ``actions`` to do.
+    Each bulk action has a set of ``actions`` to do.
 Here, we register in the ``actions`` array a unique action containing the comment and the username.

 .. code-block:: php

     // src/Acme/Bundle/AppBundle/Connector/Processor/MassEdit/Product/AddCommentProcessor.php
     <?php
+    'use strict';

     namespace Acme\Bundle\AppBundle\Connector\Processor\MassEdit\Product;